coleman2246/otter-run/README.md

 | :------------------------- |:------------------:|
 | Cole Mollica | coleman2246 |

+If you have issues building the game a release of the game has been built [here](https://github.com/CSCI4160U/project-1-cole-m/releases/tag/v1)

 Trailer video URL: https://www.youtube.com/watch?v=Sw1ZYlGE2Ro

 _**Note:** The commit logs will be examined to be sure that both participants participated equally on this project._